GaryBAYLOR/mixR/paper/paper.md

 ## Model selection

 Figure \ref{fig:plot2} shows that the best Gaussian mixture model selected by BIC has three components and unequal variances for each component, while the best Weibull mixture model has two components.
-The bLRT with $H_0: g=2$ versus $H_a: g=3$ for Gaussian mixture models (using the default 100 bootstrap iterations) returns a p-value of zero, showing that Gaussian mixture with three components is significantly better than it with two components.
+The bLRT with $H_0: g=2$ versus $H_a: g=3$ for Gaussian mixture models (using the default 100 bootstrap iterations) returns a p-value of zero, showing that Gaussian mixture with three components is significantly better than that with two components.
 Similarly, the same test for Weibull mixture models returns an insignificant p-value of 0.82, indicating that the Weibull mixture with three components is no better than it with two components.

 ```{r}
 b1 <- select(x, ncomp = 2:4)